Skip to main content

 About Cordillera de Colán

 Cordillera de Colán is a national sanctuary in Peru's Amazonas region, protecting 39,215 hectares of montane cloud forests (yungas) in an isolated mountain range between the provinces of Bagua and Utcubamba.
-Established in 2009, the sanctuary conserves one of the most biologically extraordinary areas in the Tropical Andes, where geographic isolation between the Utcubamba and Chiriaco rivers has driven exceptional levels of endemism among plants, birds, amphibians, and reptiles.
-Scientific expeditions have documented over 470 bird species, 67 mammal species, and dozens of amphibian and reptile species, with at least 26 species of frogs and reptiles discovered as new to science within the sanctuary's boundaries.
-The Cordillera de Colán represents a globally significant center of biodiversity where new species continue to be discovered with each research expedition.
+Established on December 9, 2009, the sanctuary conserves one of the most biologically extraordinary areas in the Tropical Andes, where geographic isolation between the Utcubamba and Chiriaco rivers has driven exceptional levels of endemism among plants, birds, amphibians, and reptiles.
+[1] Scientific expeditions conducted in 2019 documented 53 frog species and approximately 14 reptile species, with 26 species—22 amphibians and 4 reptiles—discovered as new to science within the sanctuary's boundaries.
+[2] The Cordillera de Colán represents a globally significant center of biodiversity where new species continue to be discovered with each research expedition.

 Wildlife Ecosystems

 The sanctuary harbors an extraordinary concentration of endemic wildlife, with its geographic isolation creating conditions for species diversification found nowhere else on Earth.
-Among the most notable bird species are the long-whiskered owlet (Xenoglaux loweryi), one of the world's rarest and most enigmatic owls known only from a handful of Peruvian cloud forest sites, the ochre-fronted antpitta (Grallaricula ochraceifrons), Koepcke's hermit hummingbird, and the orange-throated tanager.
-The mammal fauna of 67 recorded species includes spectacled bears, mountain tapirs, and various cloud forest primates and rodents adapted to the misty montane environment.
-Herpetological expeditions in 2021 and 2022 documented 53 frog species and approximately 14 reptile species, discovering 15 frog species and one lizard species completely new to science, underscoring how much biodiversity remains undescribed in these remote forests.
+Among the most notable bird species are the long-whiskered owlet (Xenoglaux loweryi), one of the world's rarest owls known from only a handful of cloud forest sites in northern Peru, the ochre-fronted antpitta (Grallaricula ochraceifrons), Koepcke's hermit hummingbird, and the orange-throated tanager.
+[1] The mammal fauna includes spectacled bears, mountain tapirs, and various cloud forest primates and rodents adapted to the misty montane environment.
+Herpetological expeditions conducted in 2019 documented 53 frog species and approximately 14 reptile species across the sanctuary and adjacent conservation areas, discovering 22 amphibian species and 4 reptile species completely new to science—26 new species in total.
+[2]

 Flora Ecosystems